No products in the cart.

 The bench is where you can rest your gun or even use it as a shooting rest.
 No one is allowed past the bench during hot range times.

-The bench functions, as a rest and somewhere you can keep your gear while you practicing shooting.
+The bench functions as a rest and somewhere you can keep your gear while you are practicing shooting.

 Range Safety Officer

 The man with the plan!
 This is the guy in charge of announcing hot or cold ranges and calling cease-fires, even though anyone at any time can call a cease-fire on the range.